BennyPLS/Sleeper/README.md

 # 🛏 Sleeper 🛏

+# ⚠ WARNING ⚠

+> For certain circumstances, I can't test myself this plugin regularly,
+> For that I need FEEDBACK on problems I don't know.
+> Feature Request and IDEAS

 ## ❮ Introduction ❯

 Sleeper is a Spigot plugin that redefines how sleep works in your server, making it easier for all online players to get